 To ensure that your floor remains in optimal condition, we suggest performing a strip and wax every six months.
 Lack of routine floor care allows small problems to continue developing overtime and present bigger problems in the future.

-Commercial Cleaning Corporation can help your business look its best with our floor care services.
+Commercial Cleaning Corporation can help your business look its best with our commercial floor cleaning services.
 On top of stripping and waxing, we also offer microfiber dusting and mopping, polishing and burnishing, tile and grout restoration, and stone and concrete maintenance.